-57. As noted above, where the service provider cannot show that one of the derogations is met, the prohibition of Article 9 (1) is applicable.
-In this case, technical measures have to be put in place to prevent the processing of special categories of personal data, for instance by preventing the processing of certain data points.
-In this respect, payment service providers may explore the technical possibilities to exclude special categories of personal data and allow a selected access, which would prevent the processing of special categories of personal data related to silent parties by TPPs.
+58. As noted above, where the service provider cannot show that one of the derogations is met, the prohibition of Article 9 (1) is applicable.
+In this case technical measures could be put in place to prevent the processing of special categories of personal data, for instance by preventing the processing of certain data points.
+In this respect, payment service providers may explore the technical possibilities to exclude special categories of personal data and allow a selected access which would prevent the processing of special categories of personal data related to silent parties by TPPs.